Xenyr/OpenVPNWrapper/README.md

 # OpenVPNWrapper
-Wrapper for OpenVPN to update configuration scripts for access to NAS systems with IPv6 addresses behind DS-Lite routers
+Wrapper for OpenVPN to update configuration scripts for access to NAS systems with IPv6 addresses behind DS-Lite routers.

 ## Executive Summary

-### What does OpenVPNWrapper?
+### What does OpenVPNWrapper do?

 OpenVPNWrapper is a tiny tool for Windows 10, allowing you to connect to a NAS behind an DS-Lite tunnel for VPN accessibility.
 It therefore resolves the IPv6 address of the NAS